Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 STEYN CITY

-Please click on the team pics below to see them full size.
-(More pics coming soon)
+Please click on the 2025 U13 team pics below to see them full size.
+(More team pics coming soon)

 RDSTARTCOURT 1COURT 2COURT 3COURT 4

-Opening Ceremony will commence @ 17:30 (Games will commence after the Opening Ceremony, time tbc)
+Opening Ceremony will commence @ 17:00 (Games will commence after the Opening Ceremony)

 RDSTARTCOURT 1COURT 2COURT 3COURT 4